-Q.No.2 comprises of short answer type questions from the Units not covered in the Minors.
-Three questions will be set and the candidate will be required to attempt any two questions in about 150 words.
+Q. No. 2. comprises short answer type questions covering the entire syllabus.
+Four questions will be set and the candidate will be required to attempt any two questions in about 80- 100 words.

-Q.No.3 comprises of long answer type questions.
-Five questions will be set and the candidate will be required to attempt any four questions in 300-350 words.
-One question from the units covered in Minor I and II, and four from the remaining units will be set.
+Q. No. 3. comprises long answer type questions from the entire syllabus.
+Six questions, one from each unit, will be set and the candidate will be required to attempt any five questions in about 300-350 words.